Mater Dei School, New Delhi

-Mater Dei school is a Christian Minority school for girls situated at Tilak Lane, New Delhi.
+Mater Dei School is a Christian Minority school for girls situated at Tilak Lane, New Delhi.
+The school majorly focuses on the comprehensive and individualized development of the youth, giving special attention to areas like moral, spiritual, intellectual, social and physical development.

 History

-The school was established by Franciscan Missionaries of Mary in 1956.
+The school was established by the Franciscan Missionaries of Mary in 1956.
 It is a CBSE affiliated school.
 The school is operated by the society of Franciscan Sisters Of Mary, New Delhi.
 Sr. Stella Joseph is the Principal of the school.
-The motto of the school is "to love through truth".
+The motto of the school is "To Love Through Truth".
 The school caters classes from Nursery to 12th standard.